hassio-addons/addon-spotify-connect/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-Play Spotify music via your Home Assistant device.
+Play Spotify music on your Home Assistant device.

 ![The Spotify Connect Hass.io add-on](images/screenshot.png)

 ## About

-The Hass.io Spotify Connect add-on allows you to use your device running Home Assistant to play your Spotify music.
-This add-on uses the Spotify Connect protocol, which makes it show up a device that can be controlled by all the official clients.
+The Hass.io Spotify Connect add-on allows you to use your device, running Home Assistant, to play your Spotify music.
+This add-on uses the Spotify Connect protocol, which makes it a device that can be controlled by all the official clients.

-For example; Running Hass.io on a Raspberry Pi with this add-on installed will allow you to play your Spotify music via the Pi.
-So all you'll have to do is hook up your sound system to the Pi!
+For example; Running Hass.io on a Raspberry Pi with this add-on installed will allow you to play your Spotify music on the Pi.
+So all you'll have to do is hook up your sound system to the Pi and start booming!

 ## Installation